solid-stack/ansible-ubuntu/README.md

 Requires Ansible 2.1 or greater.

+* 2.1.2 - Ubuntu 16 - Patch for checking on /var/run in php
 * 2.1.1 - Ubuntu 16 - Do not install mongo as part of php, and some Elasticsearch tweaks
 * 2.1.0 - Ubuntu 16
     * + Certbot